MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/sample-inf-file-for-a-web-services-scanner.md

-; Replace UMB\PnPX_YourDevice_HardwareID in the three Models ; sections below to match the actual hardware IDs and compatible ; IDs from the metadata that is supplied by the device, as it ; is described in the PNP-X Implementer&#39;s Guide for the ; PKEY_Device_HardwareIds property:
+; Replace UMB\PnPX_YourDevice_HardwareID in the three Models ; sections below to match the actual hardware IDs and compatible ; IDs from the metadata that is supplied by the device, as it ; is described in the PNP-X Implementer's Guide for the ; PKEY_Device_HardwareIds property:
 ;